apache/kafka/config/kraft/README.md

 ~~~~

 ## Format Storage Directories
 The next step is to format your storage directories.
-If you are running in single-node mode, you can do this with one command:
+If you are running in single-node mode, you can do this with one command.
+The string `<uuid>` should be replaced with the value returned by `kafka-storage.sh random-uuid`:

 ~~~~
 $ ./bin/kafka-storage.sh format -t <uuid> -c ./config/kraft/server.properties